m0sys/polyglot/README.md

 > Counting on your fingers is not going to cut it if you want to fly to the moon. - Bjarne Stroustrup  (Lex Pod 2019)

+> People who are really serious about software should make their own hardware. - Alan Kay

+> Object-oriented programming is an exceptionally bad idea which could only have originated in California. - Edsger Dijkstra

 ## Author

 👤 **Moe**